 2. Location, Location, Location

-The setting of your retreat plays a huge role in the overall experience.
+The setting of your sanctuary plays a huge role in the overall experience.

 - Domestic vs. International: Consider travel time, cost, and your comfort level with different cultures.
-International retreats can offer a profound sense of escape, while domestic options are often more logistically straightforward.
+International trips can offer a profound sense of escape, while domestic options are often more logistically straightforward.

 - Nature vs. Urban: Do you dream of mountains, beaches, forests, or a quiet countryside?
-Or do you prefer the convenience of an urban retreat that might offer unique cultural experiences alongside wellness?
+Or do you prefer the convenience of an urban oasis that might offer unique cultural experiences alongside self-care?

 - Climate: Think about the weather you prefer.
-A sunny beach for a yoga retreat might be perfect for some, while others might prefer a cozy, forested cabin.
+A sunny beach for a yoga intensive might be perfect for some, while others might prefer a cozy, forested cabin.

 3. Budget Considerations